gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Boss?"

 The tiger's ears were flat against his head.
-"Keep your cool,
+"Hold your fire,
-but keep finger on the trigger.
+but keep your finger on the trigger.
-There may not be time for chit-chat, Miz Mayor," he added.
+There may not be time for chit-chat if things start to bounce, Miz Mayor," he added.

+"Make time,"
+she replied curtly.

-The small craft made a half-circle overhead like a bird inspecting a discarded crust of bread before settling to the ground fifty meters away from the townspeople.
+The small craft made a half-circle overhead like a bird inspecting a discarded crust of bread before settling to the ground fifty meters away.
 The light beneath it dimmed, hummed, and went out.
 "Now what?"
 Sindy whispered.

-Dockety clicked the fingers of its manipulator together in a rapid staccato.
+Dockety clicked the fingers of its smaller manipulator together in a rapid staccato.
 "I don't know."
-It was nervous,
-Sindy realized with a shock.
+*Is it nervous?*
+Sindy wondered.
-She had never seen Dockety nervous before, not even in battle.
+She had never seen Dockety nervous before, not even in the middle of a fight.

-Moments passed.
+The breeze rustled through the leaves on the willows behind them.
 "What're they waiting for?"
 Nash hissed.

 As if in answer,